 It is the nature of local government that the majority of Council Members are heavily involved in the local community through various organisations such as voluntary bodies, societies, groups etc. often as an appointed Council representative.
-Members' interests are formally disclosed in a register of interests, and the relevant Cabinet Member approves the amount of grant aid awarded to voluntary organisations annually.
+Members' interests are formally disclosed in a register of interests, and the relevant Cabinet Member approves the amount of grant aid awarded to voluntary organisations unless there is a potential conflict with any appointment to the organisation.
 Both the register of Members' Interests and schedule of grant aid are public documents and further details are available on request.